Lawsuits to air London Metal Exchange's dirty laundry

 Moves to bring class action suits so soon after the revelation of a government inquiry could be an effort by lawyers to jockey for lead position among the many who may bring cases.
 It is likely that the lawsuits, and others that could follow, will be rolled into one multi-district litigation.

-While the problem started in Detroit with aluminum, it has since spread to other locations, other companies and other metals like zinc, copper and lead.
+While the problem started in Detroit with aluminium, it has since spread to other locations, other companies and other metals like zinc, copper and lead.

 The legal proceedings will likely take years, but like the Sumitomo crisis almost 20 years ago, the fall-out from the regulatory and political scrutiny will be felt sooner on the LME's trading floor, in its board room and in its vast warehousing network.